Rubber Band Ligation for Hemorrhoids: What to Expect at Home

-After rubber band ligation, you may feel pain and have a feeling of fullness in your lower belly, or you may feel as if you need to have a bowel movement.
+You may feel pain and have a feeling of fullness in your lower belly.
+Or you may feel as if you need to have a bowel movement.
 This usually goes away within several days after the surgery.
 You may need pain medicine during this time.

 You may have a small amount of bleeding from your anus about 7 to 10 days after surgery, when your hemorrhoid falls off.
 This is normal.